-North Carolina General Statute 130A-152(a) requires immunizations for every child in this state.
+North Carolina General Statute 130A-152(a) requires immunizations for every child in the state of North Carolina.
 All children entering Shalom Children's Center must have an immunization record on file prior to admission.
 We will accept the Child in Care Medical Statement signed and dated by the physician or a copy from the physician's office.